// phbeks.com

 4. Open Windows Settings → System → Sound → Microphone properties and confirm volume is up and the mic isn't disabled.

-5. In your call app (Zoom, Teams, Meet), open audio settings and pick the same mic you selected here.
+5. In your CCP App (or Zoom, Teams, Meet), open audio settings and pick the same mic you selected here.

 I can't hear them (no sound coming out)